 life.

 The ending offers the play’s strongest takeaway, hopefully ambiguous in one sense, sharply final in another.
-Love is the answer seems its message, even if the answer is no.
+Love is the answer seems its message, even when its answer is no.

 No comments: